StetHD/tarifa-book/project/index.md

 should work with tarifa, thus you can use an existing Cordova app folder in a tarifa project.

-At this time, the tarifa build process performs setting replacements in various Cordova files without undoing them.
-In a future version of tarifa this won't be the case anymore.

 During the build process and before finishing the [prepare step](../usage/prepare.md), tarifa will copy or link (depending on the OS) the output of the `www` project folder to `app/www`.

 The `app` folder can be regenerated with [`tarifa check --force`](../usage/check.md).